zakizap2134/aristole-ecommerce-update/README.md

 # aristole-ecommerce-update
-Added some edit of images for admin/managers and images for shop in order to use this you must do the 1st one and in c\xampp\htdocs\aristotle redownload this file so you can use the updates if you finish proceed here...
+Added some edit of images for admin/managers and images for shop in order to use this you must do the 1st one and redownload this file and paste this in c\xampp\htdocs\aristotle  so this file you can use the new updates feature if you finish proceed here...

 first open your phpmyadmin...